"Hvad hedder det?

 Hvad hedder det?

-Your dirty looks are wasted, because they cannot notice anything while speaking.
-That would be multi-tasking.
-You might as well expect them to lay eggs and fly at the same time.
+ou might as well expect them to lay eggs and fly at the same time.
 They can do neither.

 Warning.
-There may be short intermissions with two men actually inside the ring, just before or after the bout.
+There may be short intermissions with two men actually inside the ring, just before- or after the bout.
 We are not showing the fight because you did not buy a ticket.

-These days they invite people to all news segments to explain how they feel about what is happening.
+These days, they invite people to all news segments to explain how they feel about what is happening.

 Schoolteachers are unhappy with their salary (løn) and go on strike.
 We ask Tina Maria Skytte Pedersen mother of Maria Tina Skytte Pedersen who is student in the school what she thinks of that.

 You may notice that Danes rarely have just two names, just like singing, more is better.
 Men may be called Morten Jørgen Nielsen Mortensen and go by Mort, Jørg or Niels.
-The names seem to grow on length, five or six names are no longer rare.
+The names seem to grow in length, five or six names are no longer rare.

 Like using the dreaded: "Hvad hedder det?"
 (What is it called?) in nearly every sentence.
 The purpose of saying nothing is prevention.
 Because while you speak, nobody else may interrupt.

-Variation: "Ellers, hvad de hedder..."
+Variations: "Ellers, hvad de hedder..." and "hvad skall jeg siger?"

-Even on TV, professionals who are called in to give expert advice on this, that or the other.
-Like this: "Dollaren er stigende, fordi <The dollar is on the rise, because> - Hvad hedder de - "uro i euroen." < unrest in the euro>."
-They ask viewers what it is called that they are talking about.
-We, of course do not know, we are waiting to hear from them.
+Even on TV, professionals who are called in to give advice on this, that or the other.
+Like this: "Dollaren er stigende, fordi <The dollar is on the rise, because> - Hvad hedder de – "uro i euroen." < unrest in the euro>."

 "De er så flot" (that is so beautiful).

-Her father would give a speech of half an hour and when I asked what it was all about?
+So I did not speak Danish then.
+My wife often got really upset having to translate everything for me.
+Her father would give a speech of half an hour, and when I asked what it was all about?

-Her answer was a short irritated:
+Her answer was a short, irritated:

 "Nothing!"